 It is so easy to be distracted - just checking your email for a minute turns into an hour.

 The average person spends 2 hours and 24 minutes on social media.
-Is this distracting you from tackling a goal?
-Taking away space from perusing what you love?
+Is this distracting you from tackling a goal or taking away space from perusing what you love?